 We’ll call you with your results on the next business day.

 What happens if the test finds an abnormality?

 If an abnormality is found, it does not necessarily mean that you have cancer.
-Small nodules and other abnormalities are found in about 1 in 5 screening CT scans.
+Small nodules and other abnormalities are found in about 1 in 5 screening LDCT scans.
 Most of these do not turn out to be cancer.
-You may require additional testing (which is covered by most insurances).
-A MoBap team professional will discuss your next steps with you and answer any questions you may have.
+You may require additional testing (which is covered by Medicare, Medicaid and most insurances).
+A member of your Missouri Baptist care team will discuss next steps with you and answer any questions you may have.

 What happens if cancer is found?

-If cancer is found, your team will work with your primary care physician and you on a treatment plan.
-If you don’t have a primary care physician, our navigator can help you choose a provider.
+If cancer is found, a member of your Missouri Baptist care team will work with you and your physician on a treatment plan.

 Cancer Care at Missouri Baptist